yorke-rossington/todo.io/README.md

 ## Step 1 - Copy the repo

 Use this repo as the starting point for your project.
-Forking is disabled, so you will have to clone the repo and upload it to GitHub as you make changes.
+Clone and do not fork the repo to your machine and upload your changes to your own repo.

-Share the link to your repo when you are ready to submit your challenge!
+Share the link to your repo by email when you are ready to submit your challenge!

 ## Step 2 - Build the app